Skip to content

 The fastest and only genuine way to restore normal campus operations is for Curtin management to present a fair and reasonable offer to its staff.

-The Guild is unequivocal: this dispute can end as soon as Curtin management comes back to the bargaining table in good faith and reaches an agreement that delivers fair workloads, secure employment and reasonable pay.
+The Guild is unequivocal: this dispute can end as soon as Curtin management reaches an agreement that delivers fair workloads, secure employment and reasonable pay.
 Improved staff conditions are improved student learning conditions.

 Students did not create this dispute.
 They should not carry the consequences of Curtin management’s failure to negotiate reasonably.